Daredevil (Marvel Comics character): 1980s

 Miller's period of authorship was enormously commercially successful.
-He left the series in order to pursue the creative freedom offered him by Marvel's competitor, DC Comics, who hired him to write a creator-owned "prestige" series, Ronin.
+He left the series to pursue the creative freedom offered him by Marvel's competitor, DC Comics, who hired him to write a creator-owned "prestige" series, Ronin.
 In his absence, O'Neil wrote the series beginning with issue #194.
 David Mazzucchelli began illustrating the series during this period, initially in issue #220.

 Miller returned to collaborate with Mazzucchelli on the acclaimed "Born Again" storyline in #226–233.
-In the Born Again storyline, Karen Page returns as a heroin-addicted porn star, and sells Daredevil's secret identity for drug money.
-The Kingpin acquires the information and, in an act of revenge, orchestrates a frameup that costs Murdock his attorney's license.
+In it, Karen Page returns as a heroin-addicted porn actress, and sells Daredevil's secret identity for drug money.
+The Kingpin acquires the information and, in an act of revenge, orchestrates a frame-up that costs Murdock his attorney's license.
 Murdock also discovers that his lost mother, Maggie, who he thought dead, is living as a nun.
 Miller ends the arc on a positive note, with Murdock reuniting with Karen Page.

 Ann Nocenti became a long-running writer on the series, penning over 50 issues from 1986 to 1991.
-In this period, Murdock returns to law by co-founding with Page, a nonprofit drug and legal clinic.
+In this period, Murdock returns to law by co-founding with Page a nonprofit drug and legal clinic.
 Nocenti introduced the antagonist Typhoid Mary, who became a recurring villain.
 Typhoid Mary has dissociative identity disorder; while her "Typhoid" identity is evil, her alter ego, Mary Walker, is sweet and reserved, and enters into a relationship with Daredevil.
 In Nocenti's storyline, Murdock becomes a drifter in upstate New York; this was the first time the character had been taken outside of an urban environment.
 She concluded her run with a positive turn in Murdock's fortunes: He returns to Hell's Kitchen, regains his sense of self, reconciles with Foggy Nelson, and resolves to seek out Karen Page.
 Comics scholar Robert Hagan points out that Nocenti integrates themes from second-wave feminism into Daredevil in ways that are unusual and innovative for superhero comics of the period.
 For example, she criticizes the idealization of feminine domesticity as well as attempts by women to achieve liberation by simply imitating men, in stories featuring Karen Page, Typhoid Mary, and Brandy Ash, a minor supporting character who presents feminist views.
 Nocenti addressed a number of other left wing causes during her tenure, such as the peace movement.